erikanfox/YouTube-8m-Classification/README.md

 ### Data:
   To get data, follow the instruction at [Youtube8M](https://research.google.com/youtube8m/download.html).

-  In
+Installation of `curl` is required.

+  Create seprate folders for train, validation and test data, and download the  tfrecords.

+  To download 1/100-th of the training data from the US use:<br>
-  `curl data.yt8m.org/download.py | shard=1,100 partition=2/frame/train mirror=us python`
+  `curl data.yt8m.org/download.py | shard=1,100 partition=2/frame/train mirror=us python`.

+  To download 1/100-th of the validation data use:<br>
+  `curl data.yt8m.org/download.py | partition=2/frame/validate mirror=us python`.

 ### Dependencies:
   see `requirements.txt`